aws-samples/connected-drink-dispenser-workshop/docs/hugo/content/participant/lab_modules/2_laptop_setup/_index.md

         ...
     $
     ```

+    For Windows the command would be `esptool.exe`, and depending if you installed or just downloaded the file, for macOS/Linux `./esptool.py`, `./esptool` or just `esptool` may be the syntax needed. ***Note what syntax worked, as you will need to use that for when you get to flashing the microcontroller***.

 1. Monitor what serial ports are in use *before* connecting the ESP32.
     1. For Windows, [check the current COMx ports](https://superuser.com/questions/1059447/how-to-check-com-ports-in-windows-10).
 Note that as you connect and disconnect the ESP32, the COMx number may change for each connection.
     1. For macOS, `ls -l /dev/tty.*` will show the ports.
 You should *not* see a `tty.SLAB_USBtoUART` entry yet.